OriginQ/VQNET2.0-tutorial-en/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Real quantum chip experiment support**: For users who need real quantum chip experiments, VQNet integrates the original pyQPanda interface, and combines the efficient scheduling capabilities of the original Sinan to achieve fast quantum circuit simulation calculations and real chip operation.
-- **Local computing optimization**: For local computing needs, VQNet provides a quantum machine learning programming interface based on CPU or GPU, and uses automatic differentiation technology to perform quantum variational circuit gradient calculations, which is significantly faster than traditional parameter drift methods (such as Qiskit).
+- **Local computing optimization**: For local computing needs, VQNet provides a quantum machine learning programming interface based on CPU or GPU, and uses automatic differentiation technology to perform quantum variational circuit gradient calculations, which is significantly faster than parameter shift methods , Details can be found in  :ref:`benchmarks` .
 - **Distributed computing support**: VQNet supports MPI-based distributed computing, which can realize the function of training large-scale hybrid quantum-classical neural network models on multiple nodes.

 Rich application scenarios and example support